RODENTS OF ZAMBIA

-The aardvark has a short neck connected to a massive, dull brownish-gray, almost hairless body that has a strongly arched back.
-The legs are short, the hind legs longer than the front ones.
+The aardvark has a short neck connected to a massive, dull brownish-grey almost hairless body that has a strongly arched back.
+The legs are short with the hind legs longer than the front ones.
 The head is elongated and ends in a long, narrow snout, with nostrils that can be closed.
 The long, tubular ears are normally held upright but can be folded and closed.

 As it is nocturnal and has poor eyesight, the aardvark is cautious upon leaving its burrow.
 It comes to the entrance and stands there motionless for several minutes.
 Then it suddenly leaps out in powerful jumps.
-At about 30 feet out it stops, raises up on its legs, perks up its ears and turns its head in all directions.
+At about 10 metres / 30 feet out it stops, raises up on its legs, perks up its ears and turns its head in all directions.
 If there are no sounds, it makes a few more leaps and finally moves at a slow trot to look for food.

 Also known as a dassie or ‘rock rabbit’ as they favour rocky outcrops.
 Two types of dassie occur in Zambia, the tree dassie and the yellow spotted dassie, although they are almost impossible to distinguish.

 This reptile-like animal with large overlapping scales has only been spotted in the Kafue National Park, in dry woodland or scrub terrain.

 It also has a long sticky tongue which it uses to gather termites and ants.
 When attacked or alarmed it rolls itself into an impenetrable ball.
 Pangolins are under imminent threat of extinction because they are likely the world’s most widely trafficked animal, taken for use in the Far East.

-With its long sharply pointed quills erected when they are alarmed, the porcupine is a formidable prey for carnivores.
+With its long sharply pointed quills erected when they are alarmed, the porcupine is formidable prey for carnivores.
 They are mainly vegetarian and are usually spotted alone at night foraging along the ground.

 Natural shelters such as caves or crevices among roots and rocks are modified by porcupines to suit their needs.
 They will inhabit holes made by other animals but also dig their own.
 When these burrows have been occupied over several years, they will have several passages, entrances and exits.

 The ‘rattle quills’ on the end of the tail are hollow and open at the end so they produce the most noise.
 If an enemy persists, the porcupine runs backward until it rams its attacker.
 The reverse charge is most effective because the hindquarters are the most heavily armed and the quills are directed to the rear.

-The porcupine is capable of putting on a very aggressive display, but it is basically timid.
+The porcupine is capable of putting on a very aggressive display but it is basically timid.
 It is occasionally the target of predators such as pythons and leopards, sometimes to the detriment of the predator, which can die from quill wounds.
 Predators have been found dead with a porcupine lodged in their throat.
 Large owls also prey on young porcupines.